 With Nolan Bauerle, Director of Research at CoinDesk

-With the Bitcoin soaring in value, Steve invited Nolan Bauerle, Director of Research at CoinDesk, to get to the bottom of what’s behind the Bitcoin craze.
+With the Bitcoin soaring to unbelievable heights, Steve invited Nolan Bauerle, Director of Research at CoinDesk, to get to the bottom of what’s behind the Bitcoin craze.
 But first, Steve wants to know more about Nolan’s firm, CoinDesk.

-As Nolan explains it, CoinDesk is a media site dedicated to the rise of this new asset class of Bitcoin and its less successful competitors, and developed an inside track with deep industry relationships.
-CoinDesk also created the Bitcoin Price Index (BPI) that aggregates Bitcoin prices at credible exchanges and is now the de facto Bitcoin price quote worldwide.
+As Nolan explains it, CoinDesk is a media site that dedicated itself early on to the rise of the new asset class of cryptocurrencies, such as Bitcoin and its less successful competitors, and developed an inside track with deep industry relationships.
+CoinDesk also created the Bitcoin Price Index (BPI) which aggregates Bitcoin prices at credible exchanges and is now the de facto Bitcoin price quote worldwide.

 Bitcoin Addresses Drawbacks In Fiat Currencies

-Bitcoin, on the other hand, is decentralized, not controlled by any entity or government and is not subject to inflation, and relies purely on market forces.
+Bitcoin, on the other hand, is decentralized, not controlled by any entity or government, is not subject to inflation, and relies purely on market forces.
 Additionally, Bitcoin was designed so there will never be more than 21 million bitcoins in existence, giving it some of the features of the gold standard, to keep it from losing value.

 The Falling Tree Analogy

 Nolan says a Bitcoin’s value stems from the technology behind it, where millions of computers are independently aware of every Bitcoin transaction that takes place, making it easy to validate transactions and virtually impossible to counterfeit.
-And therein lies its value because you no longer need to trust someone to accurately keep a centralized ledger.
+Its value lies in being completely independent of political or governmental control and bias.

 Why The 21 Million Limit On The Number Of Bitcoins?

-Today, there are 16.7 million Bitcoins in existence, trading at about $7,000 a piece and only 21 million Bitcoins ever in existence, Steve estimates the total value of all Bitcoins at about $147 billion currently and wonders how that low a value could make it a world-class currency.
+Today, there are 16.7 million Bitcoins in existence, trading at about $11,650 apiece.
+At its upper limit of 21 million Bitcoins, Steve estimates the total value of all Bitcoins at about $245 billion currently and wonders how such low a value could ever make Bitcoin qualify as a world-class currency.

-Nolan says a Bitcoin’s value is tied to its utility.
-For example, in corrupt or economically weak places like Zimbabwe or Venezuela, a Bitcoin is higher in value because it’s seen as a hedge against inflation and political uncertainty.
-In other locations, such as New York, its utility lies in hedging against fiat currency manipulations; its popularity in Japan is a hedge against the yen’s devaluation because quantitative easing by the Bank of Japan has diluted people’s savings.
-So it derives its value from its utility and independence.
+Nolan says a Bitcoin’s value is really tied to its utility at various places.
+For example, in corrupt or economically weak places, such as Zimbabwe or Venezuela, a Bitcoin holds a lot more value because it’s seen as a hedge against inflation and political uncertainty.
+In other locations, such as New York, its utility lies in hedging against fiat currency manipulations.
+Its popularity in Japan is a hedge against the yen’s devaluation because quantitative easing by the Bank of Japan has diluted people’s savings.
+So a Bitcoin’s value springs from its utility and independence.

-Nolan adds that setting up an account to buy Bitcoin is easy, and Steve confesses to buying Bitcoins in small amounts to get a feel for the marketplace.
+Nolan adds that setting up an account to buy Bitcoins is easy.
+Steve confesses to buying Bitcoins in small amounts to get a feel for the marketplace.

-As their conversation draws to a close, Steve wonders how much of a Bitcoin’s anonymity results in nefarious transactions such as drug deals or arms trades.
+Steve segues into how much of Bitcoin’s anonymity results in nefarious transactions such as drug deals or arms trades.
 Nolan says that exchanges do track and report Bitcoin purchases in excess of $10,000 to prevent their use for money laundering and other illegal activities.
 Despite its vaunted anonymity, Bitcoin transactions can be, and have been, traced by sophisticated cyber-security cells.
-Moreover, the dollar—in its hard cash and electronic forms—is, by far, the currency of choice in illegal transactions and isn’t overly concerned about Bitcoin’s misuse.
+Moreover, the dollar—in its hard cash and electronic forms—is, by far, the currency of choice in illegal transactions, so Nolan isn’t overly concerned about Bitcoin’s misuse.